gam-19/DevOps-Notes/IaC/Terraform/TF_Modules.md

 Modulos allows:
 * Organize and group configurations.
 * Encapsulate into distinct logical components.
-* Reuse
+* Reusage
-* Expose created resources or their specific attributes.
+* Expose created resources and their specific attributes.
     - E.g 1.
 Module for AWS EC2 instance, with its configurations around it: Key pair, security group, volumes, aws ami, etc.
     - E.g 2.
-Module f or VPC including subnet, internet gateway, route table.
+Module for VPC including subnet, internet gateway, route table.
     We can reuse that "Web server" module to deploy it in another Region, another environment (Staging, QA, Dev, Prod)

 ## HOW?